To the editor of THE EAGLE:

 A group of committed citizens started to organize, do research and share information about issues surrounding the impact of industrial wind power in this town.
 In the process members of this group started to attend official town meetings to assure accountability.
 What became an emerging issue was the lack of transparency from town officials, with multiple violations of the Open Meeting laws.

 Some of these concerned people that attended the town meetings are now committed to make a change in how politics in Peru is managed and are running for the open positions of the many town committees.
 They have skills in computers, websites and informational systems, business, finance, elder advocacy, health care needs and interests in green energy, fair and just allocation of the town's budget, education and history, and all can benefit the town.
-We need open, concerned and informed people willing to move forward, preserve Peru and be sure decisions are made for the good of the town and the families that live here.

 I have learned during this last year of dealing with the industrial wind turbine issue about compromise, commitment and the need to dig through a complicated issue to get to the real core issues.
 I desire open meetings, concern for the town's residents, preservation of the rural and agriculture nature of the town, support for local green energy projects and a return of a cooperative town spirit.